Kanyarat Ruangrung: Career

 in the Miss Teen Thailand 2018.
 She later signed with GMMTV and her first performance was a role named Laila in the 2019 television series Blacklist.

 In the next year, she appeared in romantic fantasy drama Angel Beside Me.
 She also played as Soda, a yaoi writer along with Sureeyares Yakares in the television series The Shipper (2020).

 In 2021, after appearing in A Tale of Thousand Stars and Put Your Head on My Shoulder, she had her first main role in the coming of age science fiction television series 55:15 Never Too Late, where she played as 15-year-old Jaya Janiya, who was once a very popular singer at her time.

 She later portrayed Ink in Devil Sister, Gyo in Vice Versa, Honey in Return Man, and Namsine in Enigma.
 She also got the main role of May in Wednesday Club.

 In 2024, she appeared as Mew, Ploypang's (Tipnaree Weerawatnodom) stepsister in Ploy's Yearbook.
 She also played in the television series The Trainee as Ba-Mhee who is torn between her current boyfriend Tae (Tawinan Anukoolprasert) and her mentor in AE (Account Executive) department Judy (Ploynira Hiruntaveesin).
 She also appeared as Brink in Perfect 10 Liners (2024) and as Khao in Break Up Service (2025).

 She then played sapphic role again in the 2025 Thai girls' love television series Whale Store xoxo where she played as Noey, Wan's (Pansa Vosbein) best friend who happens to have a crush on Wan.
 She also starred as Chatfah, the youngest sister of the Bupphachinda family in the mystery thriller drama television series Hide & Sis (2025).

+Personal life

+In March 2026, when a fan asked her about her sexual orientation, she responded on Instagram that she is queer, and could have romantic relationships with anyone without gender labels.